Presidio County Texas

 Aurcana acquired the Renveue-Virginius mine (via its acquisition of Ouray Silver Mines, Inc.) in December 2018 with the intention of starting up mining as soon as financing is secured.
-The mine originally operated in the late between the 1880’s until 1915 when it closed down due to the mill burning down, at that time the owned turned his focus to his gold mines.
+The mine originally operated in the late 1880’s until 1915 when it closed down due to the mill burning down, at that time the owner turned his focus to his gold mines.
 In the 1930’s, 40’s, 60’s and 80’s, sporadic exploration work was conducted by Federal Resources and Ranchers Explorations groups.
-In 1994, Sunshine Mining began extensive exploration work which was followed by ownership and significant investment by Star Resources and Fortune Minerals.
+In 1994, Sunshine Mine acquired the property and began extensive exploration work.
+Ownership then changed to Star Resources and then Fortune Minerals who both invested heavily in the property.
 In 2011, a new $50 million mill was built underground at the Revenue Virginius site.
 The mine last operated in 2015 and is fully permitted for immediate production.

 In June 2018 an updated full feasibility study was completed.